 The ideal place to take a break and enjoy refreshments in the magnificent garden surroundings.
 Throughout the Floralies season, a new brigade of chefs is at work in the kitchens, preparing delicious dishes from the freshest ingredients.
 Artisanal ice-creams are also served.
 Sit outside in the shade of trees or, when the sun dips behind a cloud, come into our lawned veranda.
-Brunch is served on Sundays and public holidays, with an array of quality product.
-All dishes are homemade.
+Brunch is served on Sundays and public holidays, with an array of quality products: sweet and savoury breakfast, salad bar, desserts and meat from the barbecue.

-The Café is open daily from 10am to 6pm
+The Café is open daily from 10am to 6pm and certain evenings (check the programme).